opendistro-for-elasticsearch/anomaly-detection-kibana-plugin/README.md

 To build the plugin's distributable zip simply run `yarn build`.

-Example output: `./build/opendistro-anomaly-detection-1.4.2.0.zip`
+Example output: `./build/opendistro-anomaly-detection-1.6.1.0.zip`

 ## Run

-- `yarn start`
+- `yarn start --oss`

   Starts Kibana and includes this plugin.
 Kibana will be available on `localhost:5601`.